 Clogged Pipes & Drains in Hamilton

-Slow sink, gurgling toilet, or a floor drain that burps?
-We clear clogs same-day across Hamilton, Burlington, Ancaster, Dundas, Stoney Creek, Grimsby, Binbrook and Caledonia—then fix the cause so it doesn’t return.
+Slow sink, standing water, gurgling toilet, or a floor drain that burps or backs up?
+We clear clogged drains and pipes across Hamilton, Burlington, Ancaster, Dundas, Stoney Creek, Grimsby, Binbrook, and Caledonia.
+We start at the affected fixture or the main cleanout, restore flow safely, and confirm the cause when needed so the clog does not keep coming back.

 Plumber using wrench to tighten sink drain